Samkth123/KTH-md/Growth/Session 6/Session 6 notes live - Funding Growth.md

 Parties involded:
 - the entreprenur launching the crowdunding campaign to rise money for his/her startup firm
 - The backer who contributes money to the crowdfunding campagin in exchange for a reward
-- The reward crwodfunding plat
+- The reward crwodfunding platform hosting the campgin eg kickstarter

+==finns mer att hämta här==

+How does bounded vs unbobded claims influence firm long term performance (on time and on scope delivery)